mitranim/oas/readme.md

   * Current plan: wait for Go generics, which are expected in 1.18 on Feb 2022.
 * Router integration.
   * Integration with `github.com/mitranim/rout` is planned.

+This package doesn't provide a UI.
+You're expected to feed the resulting JSON into one of **many** externally-available tools for Swagger UI / OpenAPI UI.
+Many tools can consume specs from a URL, such as your server's endpoint for serving the spec.

 ## License